thidocapba/reactjs_movie/README.md

-# Use ReactJs to build move website by Movie Database API
+# Use ReactJs to build move website using Movie Database API